-The Wisconsin Veterans Museum Speaker’s Bureau consists of Staff who offer to present on a variety of topics.
-Most presentations are 45-60 minutes in length and require a projector and screen.
-While no speaker’s fee is required, donations to the museum are welcomed to offset travel costs.
+Subject matter experts from the Wisconsin Veterans Museum staff welcome the opportunity to present to your group.
+Most presentations last 45-60 minutes and require a projector and screen.
+While no speaker fee is required, donations to the museum are welcomed to offset travel costs.
 Presentations are dependent upon speaker availability.
-If a topic of interest is not listed below, please contact firstname.lastname@example.org directly.
+If a topic of interest is not listed below, please contact us.

 Submit a request for a presentation at your organization, club, or event.

 Intro to the Wisconsin Veterans Museum

 Founded by Civil War veterans in 1901, the Wisconsin Veterans Museum has grown from a small room in the State Capitol building filled with Civil War artifacts to an award winning museum that preserves and shares the stories of Wisconsin veterans from the Civil War to the present through exhibits, programs, and other educational activities.
 Learn more about this vital Wisconsin institution and some of the stories it preserves in this presentation.